Audio File Version Control: Why You Need It & How It Works

 Core concepts

-Non-destructive: Old versions never disappear.
+And it’s non-destructive.
+Old versions never disappear.
 Upload version 10, but version 1 is still there if you need it.

-What it looks like in practice
+What this looks like in practice

 Without version control: